Microsoft edge vpn cloudflare: Quick intro

 Can I use WARP on Windows and Edge at the same time?

 Yes.
 WARP runs at the OS level, so Windows, macOS, or mobile devices can use Warp while Edge is open.
 You’ll be routing Edge traffic through WARP automatically.
-Best vpn microsoft edge: the ultimate guide to choosing, installing, and using a VPN with Microsoft Edge on Windows

 Are VPN extensions legal in Edge?